-In 2014, four participants in the golden tilefish portion of the snapper grouper fishery fished with hook-and-line gear and had a renewable golden tilefish endorsement.
-However, fishermen who currently participate in both the longline and hook-and-line golden tilefish sectors would potentially experience direct negative economic effects based on foregone losses from no longer being able to do so.
-Presumably, because Preferred Alternative 3 has more stringent criteria than Alternative 2 in terms of keeping golden tilefish endorsement holders from participating in the hook-and-line sector, Preferred Alternative 3 would affect more golden tilefish longline endorsement participants.
+Fishermen who currently participate in both the longline and hook-and-line golden tilefish sectors would potentially experience direct negative economic effects based on foregone losses from no longer being able to do so.
+Presumably, because Preferred Alternative 3 has more stringent criteria than Alternative 2 in terms of keeping golden tilefish endorsement holders from participating in the hook-and-line sector, Preferred Alternative 3 would affect more golden tilefish longline endorsement participates.
 Nonetheless, golden tilefish longline endorsement holders who also participate in the hook-and-line sector would cause the hook-and-line portion of the commercial ACL for golden tilefish to be caught earlier.

 As both the longline and hook-and-line portions of the commercial golden tilefish ACL have been caught prior to the end of each fishing year since the endorsement program went into effect in 2012, there is not expected to be any overall economic loss, just a shifting of who is eligible to participate in the two segments of the commercial golden tilefish portion of the snapper grouper fishery.
-However, Preferred Alternative 3 and Alternative 2 would result in the largest direct, negative economic effects, whereas Preferred Alternative 3 and Alternative 3 and Alternative 2 would have the largest direct, negative economic effects, whereas Preferred Alternative 3 and Alternative 2 would result in the largest direct, negative economic effects, whereas Preferred Alternative 3 and Alternative 2 would result in the largest direct, negative economic effects, because the number of longline endorsement holders who have participated in the hook-and-line portion of the golden tilefish portion of the snapper grouper fishery is likely very low, the magnitude of the economic effects, positive or negative, is also small.
+However, Preferred Alternative 3 and Alternative 2 would result in the largest, direct, negative economic effects to individual longline fishermen.
+From the perspective of the hook-and-line participants, Alternative 1 (No Action) would have the largest, direct, negative economic effects, whereas Preferred Alternative 3 and Alternative 2 would result in the largest, direct, negative economic effects, whereas Preferred Alternative 3 and Alternative 2 would result in the largest, direct, negative economic effects, whereas Preferred Alternative 3 and Alternative 2 would result in the largest, direct, negative economic effects, whereas Preferred Alternative 3 and Alternative 2 would result in the largest, direct, negative economic effects, positive economic effects.
+Because the number of longline endorsement holders who have historically harvested golden tilefish under the hook-and-line ACL is low, the magnitude of the economic effects, positive or negative, is expected to be small.